andrew1007/mrfa-demo/article/part1.md

 ### Isolate zero-dependency and static UI

 UI that do not accept nor provide `props` never have a reason to rerender after initial mount.
 In this case a subset of the `table` HTML are static and never need to be diffed for changes.
-The components rendered have no parent `props`. `Table` will never be a source of rerenders for them.
+The React components (`AllCheckbox`, `TableColumns`, `TableRows`) have no parent `props`. `Table` will never be a source of rerenders for them.
 All these can be grouped together into one component.
 Remember to wrap these types of components in `React.memo`.

 ```jsx
 import React from "react";